 Balancing Rocks © Susan E Adams

 The Victoria Falls are Zimbabwe's most popular tourist destination and one of the greatest natural wonders of the world.
 Their mile-wide (2km) curtain of water plunges deep into the Zambezi Gorge creating a cloud of mist that can be seen up to 20 miles (32km) away.
-The area is renowned for being the 'adventure capital of Africa', offering a variety of high adrenaline activities, including one of the wildest days of white water rafting on earth, and a 364 feet (111m) bungee jump into the Zambezi River gorge from the bridge linking Zimbabwe to Zambia.
-If you'd rather lay back and relax, there are scenic flights over the area, game viewing adventures and tranquil sundowner cruises above the falls.
+This area is renowned for being the 'adventure capital of Africa', offering a variety of high adrenaline activities, including one of the wildest days of whitewater rafting on earth, and a 364-foot (111m) bungee jump into the Zambezi River gorge from the bridge linking Zimbabwe to Zambia.
+If you'd rather lie back and relax, there are scenic flights over the area, game viewing adventures and tranquil sundowner cruises above the falls.

 Become our Zimbabwe Travel Expert

 We are looking for contributors for our Zimbabwe travel guide.
 If you are a local, a regular traveller to Zimbabwe or a travel professional with time to contribute and answer occasional forum questions, please contact us.